interTwin-eu/itwinai/docs/getting_started_with_itwinai.rst

 Getting started with itwinai
 ============================

-Here you can find itwinai framework installation and usage instructions for HPC and local systems.
+In this section, we will run you through the installation and give some instructions for the use of the itwinai framework for HPC and local systems.

 🌐 HPC systems
 ---------------

-How to use torch `DistributedDataParallel` (DDP), Horovod and DeepSpeed from the same client code.
+Here, we lay out how to use torch `DistributedDataParallel` (DDP), Horovod and DeepSpeed from the same client code.
 Note that the environment is tested on the HDFML system at JSC.
 For other systems, the module versions might need change accordingly.